Abinandan314/vaccine-application/README.md

 # Vaccine Application

-This is a vaccine application that allows users to book slots for vaccination, cancel their bookings, view open slots, and allows third-party vendors to register their vaccination centers and update the dosage, vaccine details, and slot availability.
+This Application is developed as part of DevRev Hiring Process This is a vaccine application that allows users to book slots for vaccination, cancel their bookings, view open slots, and allows third-party vendors to register their vaccination centers and update the dosage, vaccine details, and slot availability.

 ## System Design